Returning Jeff Blashill: Wings must be 'fluid, flexible' in long offseason

+Red Wings coach Jeff Blashill met the media in a Thursday teleconference to discuss the early end of the 2019-20 season and the impact on the team.
+The Detroit News

-Detroit — The Red Wings have to be fluid and flexible as they head into a long offseason — maybe as long as nine months.
+Detroit – The Red Wings have to be “fluid and flexible” as they head into a long offseason — maybe as long as nine months — coach Jeff Blashill said Thursday.

-Coach Jeff Blashill talked about the need to be ready for whatever is ahead during Thursday’s Zoom call with the media, one day after general manager Steve Yzerman confirmed Blashill will return for a sixth season as the Wings’ head coach.
+Blashill talked about the need to be ready for whatever is ahead during a Zoom call with the media, one day after general manager Steve Yzerman confirmed Blashill will return for a sixth season as the Wings’ head coach.

 “One thing that’s important in any of this, our decision making, is we’re fluid and flexible,” Blashill said.
-“Because we don’t really know exact dates, which you’d have for a normal year, we’ll have to be real good about being fluid and flexible and making adustments when needed.
+“Because we don’t really know exact dates, which you’d have for a normal year.
+We’ll have to be real good about being fluid and flexible and making adjustments when needed.

-“I’ve had some discussions with some of the players on this and there is some concern among the players, it’s a big disadvantage for those seven teams (that didn’t qualify for revised playoff tournament), for those individual players, without an organized practice and coaching and going at full speed.
+“I’ve had some discussions with some of the players on this and there is some concern among the players.
+It’s a big disadvantage for those seven teams (that didn’t qualify for the revised playoff tournament), for those individual players, without an organized practice and coaching and going at full speed.

 “I’m hoping we can look toward some creative solutions with the NHL.”